1

 Contest-Winning Mushroom Pot Roast

-Wow!
-The wine-warmed flavors in this recipe are amazing!
-Packed with wholesome veggies and tender beef, this is one company-special dish all ages will like.
-Serve with mashed potatoes to enjoy every last drop of the rich, beefy gravy. —Angie Stewart, Topeka, Kansas
+Packed with wholesome veggies and tender beef, this is one company-special entree all ages will like.
+Serve mashed potatoes alongside to soak up every last drop of the beefy gravy. —Angie Stewart, Topeka, Kansas

 Corsican Chicken